How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 The more your LTV, the better it is.
 But let’s get back to our ratio.

-If this ratio is less than one, your business is in a bad condition, and you need to start doing something not to become bankrupt.
+If this ratio is less than one, your business is in bad condition, and you need to start doing something not to become bankrupt.

 If this ratio is more than one, your business is willing to create value, but you still have many things to improve.